rasyidsulaeman/rasyidsulaeman.github.io/about.md

 </h1>

 <center>
-<h4>An aspiring Data Analyst/ Data Scientist from Indonesia 🇮🇩 </h4>
+<h4>An aspiring Data Analyst and Product Management from Indonesia 🇮🇩 </h4>
 </center>

 ---

 Welcome to my Portfolio!
 Hi I’m **Rasyid** 👋 , I graduated from University of Indonesia with major in Physics.
 I previously worked in CoLearn an EdTech company for 2 years as STEM Expert.
 During my work, I was looking for something that have a meaningful impact and my interest lied more on the application side than just mere theory.
-That's why I transitioned from STEM background to Data Analyst/ Data Scientist.
+That's why I transitioned from STEM background to Data Analyst and Product Management.

-To me, working with data and analytical thinking have strengthened my passion in **Data Analyst** and **Data Scientist**.
+To me, working with data and analytical thinking have strengthened my passion in **Data Analyst** and **Product Management**.
 My ultimate goal is to be able to learn about different businesses and help them make better data-driven decisions.

 ---